alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 Nodes implementing IS-04 v1.3 or higher that are capable of receiving H.222.0 video streams MUST have Receiver resources in the IS-04 Node API.

 A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and MUST provide Receiver's Capabilities for the mux Stream and each sub-Stream using the Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.

+A mux Receiver not exposing the sub-Streams MAY omit the Receiver's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the MPEG2-TS stream.

 The mux Receiver MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md) Receiver Capabilities specification.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams and sub-streams.
 It is not always practical for the constraints to indicate every type of stream or sub-stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.